rio-labs/rio/rio/snippets/snippet-files/howtos/core-classes.md

 ## Components

 Components are the building blocks of your app.
-They can be anything from a simple button, a complex for, or even an entire page.
+They can be anything from a simple button, a complex form, or even an entire page.
 Components can contain state and expose events.
 They also have a `build` function, which constructs the user interface for the component, by returning other, more fundamental components.